Andhra Medical College

 Andhra Medical College is a public medical college in Visakhapatnam, Andhra Pradesh, India, and affiliated to Dr. NTR University of Health Sciences.
 It is the oldest medical college in Andhra Pradesh, the sixth oldest & one of the top medical colleges in India.
 It is recognised by the National Medical Commission.

+Golden Jubilee Commemoration Pylon,Andhra Medical College.

 Emblem

 Andhra Medical College emblem was designed by F. J. Anderson, the first principal.

 Renovation

 In the year 2020, Sudhakar, the then principal of AMC, had disclosed the modernisation plan for the hospital.
 A plan is being designed to have vertical buildings which will accommodate all the departments of the college.
 A sum of ₹120 crores had been earmarked for this purpose.
 It is proposed to demolish the Panagal building in the campus and a seven-storey building is planned to be constructed in its place.
 The building is proposed to accommodate all departments from anatomy to community medicine and even pre-clinical and para-clinical departments.